Testing, testing, testing.

 Low scores can prevent a student from advancing to the next grade level, from getting into their preferred high school or it might even lead to school closings.

-Meanwhile, high test scores factor into continued federal funding for public schools being held the highest standards of accountability.
+Meanwhile, high test scores factor into continued federal funding for public schools being held to the highest standards of accountability.
+Private schools, on the other hand, are not held to the same rigorous testing standards.

 Proponents say these tests measure student achievement, ensure teachers and schools are accountable to taxpayers and provide consistency to our students.